-The wall of water drowns the artificially drained valley, recreating a sea estuary.
-It drowns land, creates an island from a farmstead and destroys a home, washing away a boy, a girl and their parents.
+The rushing wall of water drowns the valley that the Victorians had drained a century previously, recreating it as a sea estuary.
+The water drowns farmland, creates an island from a farmstead on a bluff, but destroys a nearby home, washing away a boy, a girl and their parents.
 The girl is saved by the father and son now marooned on their island, Loft Island; the others are dead.

 The Lofts take Mary in.
 They have to encounter the injustices of the time, the 1950s, and attitudes which are foreign to modern life.
-They find support and friends, as well as unsympathetic officialdom.
-They endure the inquest and the funerals each made traumatic by the unwanted attentions of a relative of the girl who believes she should become her guardian.
+They find support and friends, as well as both sympathetic and unsympathetic officialdom.
+They endure the inquest and the funerals, each of which is made traumatic by the unwanted attentions of a relative of the girl who believes she should become her guardian.

-The two youngsters, barely out of childhood, naturally support each other.
-Gradually their long friendship develops in total innocence and without either realising it.
+The two youngsters, hardly out of childhood, naturally support each other.
+Gradually their life-long friendship develops, in total innocence and without either realising it.

-Around them the farm can no longer provide a living and poverty rears its head.
+Around them, the farm can no longer provide a living.
+Poverty rears its head.

 And then the girl, Mary, disappears without trace.
-Stephen’s father tries to provide an income through smuggling.
-His son is distraught about the loss of both his father and Mary, his friend.
-Then he and his father’s friend, Susan, have an idea…
+Stephen’s father tries to provide an income through smuggling but is arrested.
+Stephen is distraught about the loss of both Henry, his father and Mary, his friend.
+But is there an ally in a local woman?